Harmonised service of social value: Assignments

 As of March 2010, the following numbers have been assigned by the European Commission:

 The number 116 112 will not be used in order to avoid confusion with the single European emergency number 112.
-In addition, the number 116 116 is in use in Germany.
+In addition, the number 116 116 is in use in Germany as an anti-fraud hotline.

 A reservation by the commission obligates member states to make the numbers available for registration by interested parties.
 However, the listing of a specific number and the associated harmonised service of social value does not carry an obligation for member states to ensure that the service in question is provided within their territory.

 National implementations

 Each service is now available in at least part of the EU and the UK.
 The 116 117 medical assistance line is the least-widely implemented so far, having only been activated in Austria, Germany, and former EU-member Great Britain.
 By contrast, the 116 000 missing children line is active in 27 countries and the 116 111 child helpline is available in 22 countries.

-In 2004, Germany's Regulatory Authority for Telecommunications and Postal Services (now the Federal Network Agency) awarded the number 116 116 to Sperr e.V., a non-profit organisation that would forward reports for lost credit and debit cards, SIM cards and key cards.
-This assignment predates the establishment of the commission's registry.

-United Kingdom

-On 20 February 2009 the United Kingdom's telephone regulator Ofcom began its allocation process.
-Missing People were allocated the number 116 000; the NSPCC were assigned 116 111; and the Samaritans were allocated 116 123.
+Similar services in other countries

+Similar phone number services exist in other countries to serve specific community needs.

+Australia

+Police Assistance Line – 131 444

+In Australia the phone number 131 444 is the Police Assistance line and can be used for non-emergency contact with Police to report a crime, or to make enquiries.
+Each State or Territory police force administers the Police Assistance line, with routing of a call taking place based on where the call connects if called on a mobile phone.
+Issues can arise at border towns, or particularly around the Australian Capital Territory (ACT) as it is located entirely within New South Wales (NSW), calls made on a mobile phone may be connected in NSW or vice-versa.

+131 444 is called "Policelink" in Queensland.

+Crime Stoppers – 1800 333 000

+Crime Stoppers is a not for profit run charity organisation that works closely with local police, and allows people to report crime, provide information about unsolved crimes or report suspicious activity anonymously.
+Reports can be made online, or via the phone number.

+Emergency Alert Australia – +61 444 444 444

+Emergency Alert Australia is a system that can send text messages or voice recordings to mobile phones and landlines in a specific geographic area to warn the public in that area of an emergency situation, such as bushfires, floods, etc. The messages come from the phone number 0444 444 444 (or +61 444 444 444).
+The system is also used in NSW for people to look out for high risk missing persons, such as the elderly, or those with mental health problems.
+The phone number cannot receive calls or text messages.